lsst-dm/dmtn-227/index.rst

 #.
 Load other LFA datasets if needed.

 #.
 Augment CAOM and ObsCore tables as needed.

+#.
+There may be a need for a tool to help make tagged collections or data id tables out of ConsDB query results.

 .. include:: usdf.rst
 .. include:: summit.rst